Dhyakia/OPC_Project04/README.md

 Wait for all the modules to download and install.

 # Usage

+<b>WARNING :</b> Before starting the program, make sure your virtual environement is activated.

 In the console, navigate to where torga.py is located en enter :
 ```